CJStadler/floating-point-exceptions/notes/llvm_to_smt.md

 - Could use http://llvmlite.pydata.org to parse IR, then use Z3's python API to build smt.
 - llvmlite doesn't expose operand info? `op.__str__()`

+## Results

+- Checked a few of the solutions and they matched the solutions to my manually written formula.
+Including the inputs which produced a difference between the unopt and opt.